Wisconsin governor vetoes GOP bills to restrict absentees

 MADISON, Wis.
 (AP) — Wisconsin Gov. Tony Evers vetoed a series of bills Tuesday passed by the state's Republican-controlled Legislature that would have imposed new restrictions on absentee ballots in the key battleground state.

-The Democratic governor had been widely expected to turn back the bills, which his party had derided as voter suppression.
-Republicans argued the proposals were necessary to ensure clean elections.
+The Democrat also said two Wisconsin counties should not comply with subpoenas to turn over ballots and voting equipment as part of an investigation being led by the Republican head of the Assembly elections committee.

+“Hell no,” Evers said when asked if the local election clerks should comply.
+“You’ve seen what’s going on in Arizona.
+It’s a clown show.”

-The Wisconsin bills are part of a nationwide push by conservatives to reshape elections and voting after President Donald Trump narrowly lost a second term to Democrat Joe Biden.
+The Wisconsin bills, and ongoing investigations, are part of a nationwide push by conservatives to reshape elections and voting after President Donald Trump narrowly lost a second term to Democrat Joe Biden.
 Evers' veto came as Republicans in Texas moved closer to mustering a quorum to pass voting changes stymied by Democrats fleeing the state.

 Wisconsin Republicans don't have enough votes to override Evers' veto.
 No Democrats supported the legislation that passed in June.